-The Open Spaces Strategy was adopted in 2013 following public consultation.
-The Open Spaces Strategy sets the vision for park provision for the next twenty years and includes development standards and levels of service for the various park categories.
+The Parks and Open Spaces Strategy was adopted in 2021 following public consultation.
+The Parks and Open Spaces Strategy sets the vision for park provision for the next thirty years and includes development guidelines and levels of service for the various park categories.

 It is not considered necessary or cost-effective to consult on issues that have recently been consulted on, unless there is a significant or compelling reason why consultation should be undertaken again.